 When he was in his late teens, Lawrence Berra, or Lawdie, as he was called by his friends and family, went to the movies, and saw a film with an Indian fakir and a yogi; his friends thought that he was the spitting image of the yogi.
 The nickname caught on immediately.Please, blog, may I have some more?

 Welcome to the year end Razzball awards.
 I’m your host, Grey Albright and I’m joined by Random Italicized Voice, Hey.
-Also, on the red carpet for everyone’s arrival we have, MR. AL CAPS, “HOW ARE YOU?”
-And up in the balcony critiquing everyone’s outfits we have Clunky Segue, “As you were…” Before the show even begins, we have a very special musical guest, Lighter Shade of Brown!
+Also, on the red carpet for everyone’s arrival we have, Comatose Blue Jays Fan, “Hurry up, the Blue Jays are gonna be facing the Yankees tonight on Fox.”
+And up in the balcony critiquing everyone’s outfits we have Clunky Segue, “As I was saying…” Before the show even begins, we have a very special musical guest, Lighter Shade of Brown!
 Live from opening for Kanye West!
 Not playing on stage with him, but literally opening doors for him.
 They now work as doormen.
 At hotels.
 It’s very sad.
 Anyway, here’s the 2013 Razzball Year End Awards:Please, blog, may I have some more?

 In 1948, Yankee Scout Tommy Greenwade had taken a trip to Kansas to see a prospect named Billy Johnson who played for a semi-professional team named the Baxter Springs Whiz Kids.
 During the game, a young, strapping 16 year old boy named Mickey Mantle walloped three long home runs.
 The next year Greenwade returned, and when he left town, Mantle had signed his first contract to play for the New York Yankees.

 “He’s the best prospect I’ve ever seen.” – Branch RickeyPlease, blog, may I have some more?